Peoplebox/1-on-1-Questions-API/README.md

 # Peoplebox 1-on-1 meeting Questions-API

-Built a comprehensive list of 1-on-1 questions for managers (550+) (view with upvotes and categories on https://www.peoplebox.ai/t/one-on-one-meeting-template-manager-questions-list).
-The API allows you to access all questions and their categories along with the **upvoted count**.
+Built a comprehensive list of 1-on-1 questions for managers (550+).
+View with upvotes and categories on https://www.peoplebox.ai/t/one-on-one-meeting-template-manager-questions-list.

+This API allows you to access all questions and their categories along with the **upvoted count**.

 ## Overview